rapidsai/cuml/CONTRIBUTING.md

 8. Wait for other developers to review your code and update code as needed.
 9. Once reviewed and approved, a RAPIDS developer will merge your pull request.

+Note: Every time you do a `git push <yourRemote> <pr-branch>`, it starts a fresh CI on all the commits thus far in the PR.
+This means, if you have an ongoing PR and you keep 'push'ing frequently, it might just clog our GPUCI servers!
+So, please be mindful of this and try not to do many frequent pushes.

 Remember, if you are unsure about anything, don't hesitate to comment on issues and ask for clarifications!